RefilweMM/CMPG323-Overview-36787426/README.md

 ## Storage of credentials and sensitive information

-It is not recommended to store sensitive information on GitHub, therefore I won't be storing sensitive inforation and will be making use of a .gitignore file.
+It is not recommended to store sensitive information on GitHub, therefore I will be making use of Azure keyvolt.

 #